apache/cxf/distribution/src/main/release/samples/ws_security/interopfest/README.txt

 Interoperability Plug-Fest[1].
 The main scenario document[2] listed in the second column of the table at the top of [1] describes each test case.

+IMPORTANT NOTE:  since these samples rely on the external services that are provided by Microsoft, they may or may not run or even build reliably if the services are down or have been changed.

 [1] http://mssoapinterop.org/ilab/
 [2] http://131.107.72.15/ilab/WSSecurity/WCFInteropPlugFest_Security.doc